hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 19 August 2024
+#### Self Assessment Accounts API

+The following change is now available in Sandbox for v3.0.

+##### Added
+Retrieve Self Assessment Balance and Transactions
+- Add new optional field `documentDetails.poaRelevantAmount` to the API response.

 ### 13 August 2024